 It is possible that a person with a grudge has concocted a story or that someone has made a mistake resulting in unfair claims against you.
 You need an attorney who will work to have any false charges against you dismissed.

 Harassment charges are commonly filed in Court.
 There are thousands of harassment cases filed each year.
 These types of cases range from bar fights, neighbor wars, and people who just don’t like each other and have taken it to the next level.
 Thus Brampton Criminal Lawyer Mandeep Saggi at Saggi Law Firm defends against all criminal charges.

 A person is guilty of a petty disorderly person’s offense of harassment if he:

-a.
-Makes, or causes to be made, a communication or communications anonymously or at extremely inconvenient hours, or in offensively court language, or any other manner likely to cause annoyance or harm;
+- Makes, or causes to be made, a communication or communications anonymously or at extremely inconvenient hours, or in offensively court language, or any other manner likely to cause annoyance or harm;

 A communication under subsection a. may be deemed to have been made either at the place where I originated or at the place where it was received.

 Harassment becomes an indictable offense of the fourth degree if the harassment occurs while the defendant is on parole or probation for an indictable criminal offense.
-In summary, harassment cases are always fact sensitive.
+In summary, harassment cases are always in fact sensitive.

 Thankfully, courts have provided some helpful legal doctrines on this area of law.
 The first doctrine to emphasize is that intent is a required element of harassment statute.
 Therefore, it must be proven the defendant made the communication(s) for the purpose of harassing the victim.
 When a person is charged with harassment based on annoying or alarming conduct a key factual distinction must be made.
 The court must determine whether or not the conduct was just insensitive or whether it is in fact harassment.
-In the majority of the cases, this legal distinction is always extremely difficult to make.
+In the majority of cases, this legal distinction is always extremely difficult to make.